learnyouahaskell/learnyouahaskell.github.io/README.md

 - [ ] add exercises
 - [ ] update (just overall, the outdated parts)

-Don't forget to star star the GitHub repository if you like it! 🙂
+Don't forget to star the GitHub repository if you like it! 🙂

 ## Discussion
 Discuss the ideas with the community.